BridgePhase/ctf/README.md

 From a technical perspective, we created a fully-automated build and deployment process driven by Travis CI, and used Docker along with Amazon Web Services to provide a scalable application.
 In order to handle query limitations from the openFDA API, we also created a simple, yet usable, [caching strategy](documentation/Caching.md).

-We managed our project in an Agile manner using milestones as sprint markers.
-Initially our sprints were two days long but as the extensions were given, we moved to three day sprints.
+We managed our project in an Agile manner using milestones to document our sprints.
+Initially we started with four sprints which became six sprints as extensions were given.
 During this time we performed testing activities which included a bug-bash session and a performance load test.

 All you need to get started is a Java Development Kit 7+ on your environment `path`.
 Clone the repository and from the main repository directory execute the command: